Voda88/Pathfinder2eRedux/README.md

   - Rebalance spells
   - Rebalance incapacitate tag
   - Rebalance classes based on simulator data
-  - Rebalance feats, separate into major and minor feats.
-Minor feats are granted as encounter rewards, if necessary requirements are satisfied.
-Major feats are chosen as normal.
+  - Rebalance skill feats, separate into major and minor skill feats.
+Minor skill feats are granted as encounter rewards, if necessary requirements are satisfied.
+Major skill feats are chosen as normal.
   - Rebalance consumables